cs444-defectives/nachos/README.md

   - you can pass a maximum of 16 arguments to programs spawned with Exec() (MAX_ARGS = 16)

-## TODO

-  - Exec with args and shell (cp, cat) testing
-  - Test against Kearns' new test programs

 ---

 # Project 2 README